Tshikume/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete is a script to delete file betty 9-firstdirdeletion is a script to delete the directory my_first_directory that is in the /tmp directory 10-backis a script that changes working directory to the previous one
+8-firstdelete is a script to delete file betty 9-firstdirdeletion is a script to delete the directory my_first_directory that is in the /tmp directory 10-backis a script that changes working directory to the previous one 11-lists is a script that lists in long format all files including hidden ones in both current and parent directory